itsy, bitsy, editsy

 $ npm install editsy @editsy/next

-MIT licensed.
-Works on files you already have; add defineContent() wrappers when you want type-safety and richer fields.
+editsy is MIT licensed, itsy bitsy on purpose, and works on the files you already have; add defineContent() wrappers when you want type-safety and richer fields.